Install the connector on a Windows machine

 For details on how to change the configuration after the installation, see Modify a connector.

 If connecting over a proxy, select Enable in the proxy section, and specify the server, port, and credentials if required.
+If working in SSL mode, the proxy user credentials are not required and will be disabled.
 Certificate configuration

 Enter your Mobile Center user name (email) and password.
 If Mobile Center has been configured to work with LDAP, you must provide either the email@example.com user or your LDAP user name and password.